AgonConsole8/agon-docs/docs/vdp/System-Commands.md

  §§§§§§ Requires Console8 VDP 2.9.0 or above<br>
  §§§§§§§ Requires Console8 VDP 2.12.0 or above<br>

-Commands between &80 and &89 will return their data back to the eZ80 via the [serial protocol](#serial-protocol).
+Commands between &80 and &89 will return their data back to the eZ80 via the [VDP serial protocol](#vdp-serial-protocol).

 NB: